-As one of the largest schools at our University, we offer a lively, friendly and supportive environment with research-led study and high quality teaching.
-Two-thirds of our research is rated “world-leading” or “internationally excellent” (REF 2014), and you learn from and work alongside our expert staff.
+As one of the largest schools in our University we offer a lively, friendly and supportive environment with current, research-led study and high-quality teaching.
+You will benefit from the wide expertise of our research-active academics and their pioneering work on marine issues of national and global importance.

-The University of Essex has a Women's Network to support female staff and students, and our School was awarded the Athena Swan Silver Award in October 2020, which reflects the work carried out by staff in our School to continue to improve equality, including a mentorship scheme, support for postdoctoral research staff, and financial help towards childcare costs for academics who wish to attend conferences.
+We are proud that one-third of students at the University of Essex are from outside of the UK.
+The University has a Women's Network to support female staff and students, and the School of Life Sciences has been awarded the Athena Swan Silver Award (2020) reflecting the work carried out by staff in our School to improve equality.
+Measures include a mentorship scheme, support for postdoctoral research staff and financial help towards childcare costs for academics who wish to attend conferences.

-Recent graduates have gone on to work for the following high profile organisations:
+Recent graduates now work for the following high-profile organisations:

 We also work with our University's Student Development Team to help you find out about further work experience, internships, placements, and voluntary opportunities.